krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - __replica modification sync__: changes made to replicated copies are sync back to source bucket

+### S3 Limits

+- Storage Limits:
+  - Unlimited Storage: You can store an unlimited amount of data in S3.
+  - Individual Object Size: Objects can range from 0 bytes to 5 TB in size.
+Single PUT Operation: The largest object you can upload in a single PUT operation is 5 GB.
+Multipart Upload: For objects larger than 100 MB, it's recommended to use the Multipart Upload feature for optimal performance.
+Bucket Size: There is no limit on the total size of data stored in a bucket.
+Number of Buckets: Amazon S3 now supports up to 1 million buckets per AWS account.
+Directory Buckets: S3 directory buckets, which only support S3 Express One Zone storage class, can support up to 2 million transactions per second.

+- Request Rate Limits:
+  - PUT/COPY/POST/DELETE:  3,500 requests per second per prefix within a bucket, according to Stack Overflow.
+  - GET/HEAD: 5,500 requests per second per prefix within a bucket, according to Stack Overflow.
+- Service Quotas:
+  - There are also service-level quotas, and you can request increases to these if needed.
+- 503 Slow Down Errors: When S3 is scaling to higher request rates, you might encounter 503 Slow Down errors.
+These should resolve as S3 completes scaling.
+- Latency: S3 is not designed for latency-critical workloads, and actual latency can vary.

 ### Architecture Patterns

 #### A  company is concerned about accidental deletion of Amazon S3 objects.